2025 Volunteer Information

 Help with miscellaneous at announcer booth or where needed

-announce facebook "4th of July Boat Races" for updated bracket
+see facebook "4th of July Boat Races" for updated bracket

-remind people no smoking, open flames, or fireworks.
+No smoking, open flames, or fireworks

-Advertise for next years' races.
+Advertise for next years' races

 Thank Racers, Safety Boats, Volunteers, USCG, Harbor, WPD, WVFD, Photographers, Sponsors…